itsmnjn/mnjn/content/pages/about.md

 In software, I enjoy working with the whole stack, completely language agnostic, from web applications to embedded systems to artificial intelligence and data science.

-My long-term aspiration is to contribute as much as I can to humanity's spacefaring capabilities.
+My long-term aspiration is to have contributed as much as possible to humanity's spacefaring capabilities.